What is self-isolation?

 If you’re living with someone who has coronavirus symptoms, you’re advised to self-isolate for 14 days from the time they became ill.
 If any of the following also apply to you, you’re classed as a vulnerable person, and ideally you should find somewhere else to stay, but if this isn’t an option, you should try to keep away from each other in the house if:

-Then, if anyone in the house starts getting symptoms, they’ll need to stay at home for 7 days from when the symptoms appeared.
+Then, if anyone in the house starts getting symptoms before the end of the 14 days, they should also get a test.
+If positive, they’ll need to stay at home for 10 days from when the symptoms appeared, and if negative, they should continue to self-isolate for the remainder of the 14 days.

 If you need to stay at home for an extended amount of time, here are some useful tips, suggestions and things to consider, from stocking up and creating a routine, to staying active and keeping busy.